Tuesday, March 25, 2008

 Ted Key with an all seeing eye looking in on our newlyweds.
 Scroll down for Dick Cavalli's similar take on this.

 Don Tobin with a joke about entertainment technology.
+Most of the TV I watch I wish I could fast forward with a little horizontal control at the bottom ... but TVs don't got that YouTube toggle at the bottom of the screen.
 Nice to see technology transition issues have been around since after the war.

 I love cartoons that suggest a whole other world of events.
 What did Harry Morton do to this woman to make her marry a guy just to spite him (Harry)?
 Mr. Chon Day knows, but he ain't tellin'.